-Years later, I heard of a new program called Read to Dogs.
+As she got older, Happygirl participated in the Kanawha County Library program Read to Dogs.
 She became proficient resting at the feet of young schoolchildren, as they read a storybook to her.
-We traveled to various libraries in the county for these memorable reading sessions.
+Her and her owner traveled to various libraries in the county for these memorable reading sessions.

 We humans could learn a lot from a dog -- whether four or three-legged.Elmendorf may be contacted at email@example.com